Ebonsignori/pitch-trainer-instruments/README.md

 A collection of organized instrument samples with index files (`info.json`) mapping notes to sample files.

+Used by the [Pitch-Trainer-Midi](https://github.com/Ebonsignori/Pitch-Trainer-Midi) app for training relative pitch with different instruments.

 ## Usage

 Each instrument directory contains an `info.json` with available note mappings, the file extension of each note, and a display name of the samples.